coltekin/TRmorph/README.md

 changed relatively frequently, but GitHub also allows you to download the as a `.zip` file.

-Assuming you have foma[1] foma installed, type `make` in the to compile the analyzer.
+The compilation requires foma and a C preprocessor (gcc preprocessor is used by default), and make, and a few more UNIX tools.
+Assuming you have foma[1] installed, type `make` to compile the analyzer.
 If all goes well, you should have a binary automaton in foma format called `trmorph.fst`.
 After that you can use interactive `foma`, or `flookup` for batch processing (both are part of foma).
 Here are some examples:

     $ foma
     ...